OuhscBbmc/usnavy-billets/analysis/select-1/select-1.md

 These two tables represent the raw/initial rankings provided from each command (in the first table) and from each officer (in the second table).
 No adjustments have been made yet to the rankings.

-In the first table (i.e., "Input from Each *command*"), each row represents a single command's preferences; each column represents a officer being ranked.
+In the first table (i.e., "Input from Each *Command*"), each row represents a single command's preferences; each column represents a officer being ranked.
 In constrast, in the second table (i.e., "Input Provided from Each *Officer*"), each row represents a single officer's preferences; each column represents a hopsital being ranked.

 To walk through an example from the command's perspective, look at the fifth row in the first table.
 The values represent how command ``c_205`` ranked the 26 officers.
 The command's initial four officers (i.e., ``o_401, o_402, o_403, o_404``) were ranked  2, 17, 10, and 13.